Hibbertia: Taxonomy and naming

 The genus Hibbertia was first formally described in 1800 by Henry Cranke Andrews in his book The Botanist's Repository for New, and Rare Plants and the first species he described was H. volubilis, now known as H. scandens.
-The name Hibbertia honours George Hibbert, a patron of botany.
-The common name, guinea flower reflects the resemblance of the flowers to the colour and shape of the guinea coin.
+The name Hibbertia honours George Hibbert, a patron of botany and slave trader.
+The common name, guinea flower, reflects the resemblance of the flowers to the colour and shape of the guinea coin.